Department ofArt History

 Contact + Connect

-Scholarly activity and publication are the lifeblood of Penn State Art History.
-Students, faculty, and staff are involved is a broad array of workshops and symposia, trans-disciplinary research efforts, and frequently author significant publications and presentations.
+Penn State Art History students, faculty, and staff are involved in a broad range of research initiatives.
 We invite you to explore.

 News from A&A